jonaskello/docker-and-compose/README.md

-Adds docker-compose to the [offcial docker image](https://hub.docker.com/_/docker/).
+Adds docker-compose to the [official docker image](https://hub.docker.com/_/docker/).

 Can be used for docker-in-docker in GitLab like this: